 Promoting Culture and Community

-are needed to tutor students and support CCC’s Chinese language school.
-Responsibilities vary, contingent on volunteer availability and current needs.
+Bilingual Tutors: Volunteers are needed to tutor students and support CCC’s Chinese language school.
+Responsibilities will vary depending on volunteer availability and current needs.

 WORKFORCE DEVELOPMENT PROGRAMS